andyzhangx/demo/linux/azurefile/README.md

 2. [Azure file on Sovereign Cloud](https://github.com/kubernetes/kubernetes/pull/48460) is supported from v1.7.11, v1.8.0

-3. `fileMode`, `dirMode` value would be different in different versions, in latest master branch, it's `0755` by default, to set a different value, follow this [mount options support of azure file](https://github.com/andyzhangx/Demo/blob/master/linux/azurefile/azurefile-mountoptions.md) (available from v1.8.5)
+3. `fileMode`, `dirMode` value would be different in different versions, in latest master branch, it's `0755` by default, to set a different value, follow this [mount options support of azure file](https://github.com/andyzhangx/Demo/blob/master/linux/azurefile/azurefile-mountoptions.md) (available from v1.8.5).
+For version v1.8.0-v1.8.4, since [mount options support of azure file](https://github.com/andyzhangx/Demo/blob/master/linux/azurefile/azurefile-mountoptions.md) is not available, as a workaround, you could specify a [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the container with: `runAsUser: 0`

 | version | `fileMode`, `dirMode` value |
 | ---- | ---- |